-Rates: $8 — $25 Taxes and fees are not included.
+Rates: $15 — $25 Taxes and fees are not included.
 Rates subject to change. $5 reservation fee per site is non-refundable.

-Primitive campers have their choice of nine different sites without electricity, but they will all have water in close proximity to each site.
+Also located in the Family Campground are nine primitive campsites.
+There are no electrical or water hookups, but water is close to each site.
 Each campsite has a grill/campfire pad, a picnic table, lantern holder, and pea gravel for tent set-up.
-The area consists of a roomy forest setting, and two full-service bathhouses that are handicap accessible.
-There is a dump station for grey water and a dumpster for garbage conveniently located at the entrance to the campground.
+The area consists of a roomy forest setting and two full-service accessible bathhouses.

 In order to protect our forests and trees from invasive insects and diseases, Tennessee State Parks asks that ALL campfires be made with heat-treated wood or downed wood collected inside the park, near the campsite.
 Please refrain from bringing untreated wood into the park.

 Certified heat-treated wood is available to purchase from concessioners in many of the campgrounds as well as from vendors in the communities around the park.
 Certified heat-treated wood is clearly marked with a state/federal seal.